torusresearch/documentation/torus-wallet/api-reference/class.md

   * `showTorusButton` - `boolean` \(optional\) : Shows/Hides the Torus Button
   * `enabledVerifiers` - `VerifierStatus` \(optional\) : Hides certain types of logins \(default is true\)
   * `integrity` - `IntegrityParams` \(optional\) : Enables optional integrity checking \(default is false\)
+  * `loginConfig` - Array of login config items.
+Used to modify the default logins/ add new logins.
+Read more on [Login Config](class.md#login-config).

 **Returns**